arvicco/avalon/README.md

 Detailed description of cgminer API and relevant startup options can be found here: https://github.com/ckolivas/cgminer/blob/master/API-README

 For any Pool or Bitcoind nodes you'd like to monitor, you need to be able to ssh with public keys (that is, no password required) into this Node, otherwise the Monitor won't be able to poll it.
-How to make it work is beyound the scope of this Readme, just google 'ssh without password'.
+How to make it work is beyond the scope of this Readme, just google 'ssh without password'.

 ## License